Giant Planet Evolution with MESA: A planetary equation of state for

 By default, our EoS builds the tables for \mesa as follows: The EoS is calculated on rectangular grid in $(\log Q, \log T)$, with $\log T_{\rm{(min, max)}} \, [\rm{K}] = 2, 6$ and $\log Q_{\rm{(min, max)}} = -6, 6$ and a resolution of $\Delta \log T \, [\rm{K}] = 0.02$ and $\Delta \log Q = 0.05$.
 The requirement that the tables be rectangular in $(\log Q, \log T)$ leads to EoS calls with densities that are outside the range of the hydrogen, helium or heavy-element tables.
 It is therefore left to the responsible user to ensure that the planetary models are within the validity of the respective equations of state (see Figure \ref{fig:eos_logrho_logt}).

-The above procedure is repeated for all possible combinations of the elemental mass fractions with a spacing of $\Delta (X, Y, Z) = 0.1$, and yields 66 tables.
-To speed up computation, the building of the tables is parallelised using \textit{joblib.Parallel}.
-The output of the EoS is checked for bad values, for example, infinities or nans.
-When that occurs, the bad values are replaced by a distance-weighted nearest-neighbour interpolation.
-In addition, since the calculation of spline derivatives can sometimes yield unphysical values, a few crucial quantities, e.g., the adiabatic temperature gradient and pressure derivatives, are constrained to remain within certain bounds.
-For numerical robustness, the resulting tables are smoothed with the distance-weighted nearest-neighbour interpolation on the entire grid.
-The smoothing can be disabled or repeated; by default, it is done once.
+The above procedure was repeated for all possible combinations of the elemental mass fractions with a spacing of $\Delta (X, Y, Z) = 0.1$, and yielded 66 tables.
+To speed up computation, the building of the tables was parallelized using \textit{joblib.Parallel}.
+The output of the EoS was checked for bad values, for example, infinities or nans.
+When that occurred, the bad values were replaced by a distance-weighted nearest-neighbour interpolation.
+In addition, since the calculation of spline derivatives could sometimes yield unphysical values, a few crucial quantities, for example, the adiabatic temperature gradient and pressure derivatives, were constrained to remain within certain bounds.
+For numerical robustness, the resulting tables were smoothed with the distance-weighted nearest-neighbour interpolation on the entire grid.
+The smoothing could be disabled or repeated; by default, it was done once.

-These tables can then be used in \mesa with our custom EoS subroutine.
+These tables could then be used in \mesa with our custom EoS subroutine.
 This subroutine contains a few crucial modifications, allowing for the full range of different compositions.
 Otherwise, it is largely a copy of the original \mesa EoS subroutines and works in the same way.
-The custom EoS code and tables using the \citet{2021ApJ...917....4C} EoS for hydrogen and helium, and a 50-50 H$_2$O SiO$_2$ mixture from the QEOS tables, will be available on GitHub.
+The custom EoS code and tables using the \citet{2021ApJ...917....4C} EoS for hydrogen and helium, and a 50-50 H$_2$O SiO$_2$ mixture from the QEOS tables, is available on GitHub.